AlexandreFenyo/net-monitor/README.md

 - a JavaScript client library (module): net-monitor.bundle.min.js
 - a server running in a servlet container, that feeds the client library with data

+The implementation
-Thousands of clients can connect to the same server because t The implementation is efficient because the client library doesn
+A very large number of clients can be connected to the same server because the implementation is efficient because the client library doesn

 [![general description](https://raw.githubusercontent.com/AlexandreFenyo/net-monitor/master/docs/general-700.png)](https://raw.githubusercontent.com/AlexandreFenyo/net-monitor/master/docs/general.png)